 Provisions of the District and statewide testing program for students shall be set forth in the Testing Handbook for Taylor County School Board.
 The Handbook shall be approved by the Taylor County School Board and is hereby incorporated by reference and made a part of these rules.
-No student shall be excluded from participation in, be denied the benefit of, or be subjected to discrimination under any District testing program based on race, sex, color, religion, gender, age, national or ethnic origin, political or religious beliefs, marital status, sexual orientation, disability if otherwise qualified, genetic information, or social or family background.
+No student shall be excluded from participation in, be denied the benefit of, or be subjected to discrimination under any School testing program based on race, sex, national origin, marital status, handicap, or religion.
+Test modifications shall be made for students with disabilities and LEP consistent with state and federal requirements.